harper25/repostates/README.md

     repostates --help
     ```

-    *Please remember to change `python` to `python3` on Linux machines.*

 ## Usage

 Two cli parameters are available in the tool:

-- `-d DIR, --dir DIR` - directory with your git repositories to check, defaults to the current directory, e.g.:
+- `dir` - positional argument, directory with your git repositories to check (defaults to the current directory):
     ```sh
-    repostates -d /Users/me/projects
+    repostates /Users/me/projects
     ```
-- `-r REG, --reg REG` - regex for filtering repositories to show (in case you would like to check only a subset of repositories), e.g.:
+- `-r REG, --reg REG` - optional regex for filtering repositories to show (in case you would like to check only a subset of repositories):
     ```sh
     repostates -r '\-api-'
     repostates -r '^((?!test).)*$'